parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

     It returns -1 on failure when the file descriptor fildes isn't valid.
     It implicitely increments the file pointer by the number of bytes that were actually written.
 - int fs_lseek(int fildes, off_t offset);
-    It sets the file pointer(the offset used for read and write operations) associated with the file descriptor fildes to the argument offset.
+    It will have its own fs_lseek.c file.
+(For organization purposes) It sets the file pointer(the offset used for read and write operations) associated with the file descriptor fildes to the argument offset.
     It is an error to set the file pointer beyond the end of the file.
     To append to a file, one can set the file pointer to the end of a file, for example. by calling fs_lseek(fd, fs_get_filesize(fd));